 The Shareholder Directive - SRD II

 Since 2009, the European Union has made great strides to address areas of weakness in the asset protection framework through most, if not all, areas of the financial markets.
-This has been a systematic process that has focused, in large part in addressing the behaviour of large institutions and the market infrastructures.
+This has been a systematic process that has focused, in large part, on addressing the behaviour of large institutions and market infrastructures.

 However, an important piece has come to the fore and that is assuring the rights of all shareholders of equities listed in the EU and to a certain degree those of an issuer.
 In order to achieve this, the original Shareholder Rights Directive (SRD) that first codified corporate governance rules for EU companies and entitlement to shareholder rights across borders, was revised.

 National governments are allowed a degree of latitude in some of the areas of the directive and all market participants should monitor these variations.
 Clearstream has been working closely with authorities in both Luxembourg and Germany to inform and shape the final national legislation.

-The directive will ultimately impact existing responsibilities, procedures and the systems that support them in delivering all corporate actions and proxy voting by all intermediaries in a custody chain.
+The directive has ultimately impacted long established responsibilities, procedures and the systems that support them in delivering all corporate actions and proxy voting by all intermediaries in a custody chain.
 This covers all aspects of SRD II such as the identification of shareholders, transmission of information, facilitation of exercise of shareholders rights, general meeting notifications and instructions, the transparency of institutional investors, asset managers and proxy advisors, remuneration of directors and related party transaction.
 Final intermediaries in a custody chain in particular have to review their interaction with the ultimate shareholder in order to identify where improvements need to be made.

 Clearstream contribution to improve operational efficiency

-Clearstream is actively participating in working groups at both the national and pan-European levels to ensure that forthcoming changes contribute to improved operational efficiency.
-At Clearstream, we will communicate further details as and when standards are agreed upon.
+Clearstream has actively participated in working groups at both the national and pan-European levels to ensure that changes improved operational efficiency.